Ethereum staking: In-depth guide on rewards & commission

 Introduction

 At stakefish, we are driven by the mission of decentralization and securing the blockchain.
-This mission started with our Founder & CEO, Chun Wang, whose experience in the industry goes as far back as 2013 as a co-founder of f2pool - one of the largest mining (PoW) pools for Bitcoin, and Ethereum (cointelegraph). stakefish began with specific goals for continuing the mission of Ethereum as it transitioned its consensus mechanism from proof-of-work to proof of stake.
+This mission started with our Founder & CEO, Chun Wang, whose experience in the industry goes as far back as 2013 as a co-founder of f2pool, one of the largest mining (PoW) pools for Bitcoin and Ethereum. stakefish began with specific goals for continuing the mission of Ethereum as it transitioned its consensus mechanism from proof-of-work to proof of stake.

 Protocol rewards